Nonasymptotic noisy lossy source coding: Converse bounds

 \section{Converse bounds}

-Our main converse result for the nonasymptotic noisy lossy compression setting is the following lower bound on the excess distortion probability as a function of the code size. \begin{thm}[Converse] Any $(M,d,\epsilon)$ code must satisfy
+Our main converse result for the nonasymptotic noisy lossy compression setting is the lower bound on the excess distortion probability as a function of the code size given in Theorem \ref{thm:Cnoisy}.
+For fixed $P_X$ and an auxiliary conditional distribution $P_{\bar X | \bar Z}$, denote the function

 where